ptrsym/AssignmentTwo/AssignmentTwo/readme.md

-researched utilising managed context within extensions and functions built new place function investigated how entity relationships are retrieved from the context
+researched utilising managed context within extensions and functions built new place function investigated how entity relationships are retrieved from the context realised I would get a runtime error from intialising an empty collection on first launch so added a conditional to the add new place button

 ### Video 1